 2.5.8 For time limits relating to this stage, see 2.1.6.

-2.5.9 The committee stage ends when all technical issues have been resolved and a committee draft is accepted for circulation as an enquiry draft and is registered by the office of the CEO.
+2.5.9 The committee stage ends when all technical issues have been resolved and a committee draft is accepted for circulation as an enquiry draft and is registered by the Office of the CEO.
 Texts that do not conform to the ISO/IEC Directives, Part 2 shall be returned to the secretariat with a request for correction before they are registered.

-2.5.10 If the technical issues cannot all be resolved within the appropriate time limits, technical committees and subcommittees may wish to consider publishing an intermediate deliverable in the form of a Technical Specification (see 3.1) pending agreement on an International Standard.
+2.5.10 If the technical issues with an international standard project cannot all be resolved within the appropriate time limits, committees may consider publishing an intermediate document in the form of a Technical Specification (see 3.1) pending agreement on an International Standard.

 Enquiry stage

-2.6.1 At the enquiry stage, the enquiry draft (DIS in ISO, CDV in IEC) shall be circulated by the office of the CEO to all National Bodies for a 12-week vote.
+2.6.1 At the enquiry stage, the enquiry draft (DIS in ISO, CDV in IEC) shall be circulated by the Office of the CEO to all National Bodies for a 12-week vote.

 For policy on the use of languages, see Annex E.

-National Bodies shall be advised of the date by which completed ballots are to be received by the office of the CEO.
+National Bodies shall be advised of the date by which completed ballots are to be received by the Office of the CEO.

-At the end of the voting period, the chair and secretariat of the committee will have access to the results of the voting together with any comments received, for further speedy action.
+At the end of the voting period, the Chair and secretariat of the committee will have access to the results of the voting together with any comments received, for further speedy action.

 2.6.2 Votes submitted by National Bodies shall be explicit: positive, negative, or abstention.

-A positive vote may be accompanied by editorial or technical comments, on the understanding that the secretary, in consultation with the chair of the technical committee or subcommittee and project leader, will decide how to deal with them.
+A positive vote may be accompanied by editorial or technical comments, on the understanding that the Secretary/Committee Manager, in consultation with the Chair of the committee and Project Leader, will decide how to deal with them.

 If a National Body finds an enquiry draft unacceptable, it shall vote negatively and state the technical reasons.
 It may indicate that the acceptance of specified technical modifications will change its negative vote to one of approval, but it shall not cast an affirmative vote which is conditional on the acceptance of modifications.